-We often get asked for book suggestions or gift ideas, so we asked Levine Museum staff historian Dr. Tom Hanchett for his picks!
+We often get asked for book suggestions or gift ideas, so we asked Community Historian Dr. Tom Hanchett for his picks!
 Below is a list of 12 items, ranging from bluegrass music to Brown vs. Board of Education, selected by Dr. Hanchett.
 All of which you can find in the Museum Store!

 - Mary Kratt, Charlotte: A Brief History - Want to pick up just one book about Charlotte?
 This is it.
 From Indian crossroads to textile trading city to banking boomtown, meet the people who made Charlotte grow.

 - Frye Gaillard, The Dream Long Deferred 3rd ed - a former Charlotte Observer reporter investigates the history behind Charlotte's present-day school debates.
 This new edition takes the story from the Civil Rights era up to 2006.

 - Richard Kluger, Simple Justice - the classic history of the school desegregation case Brown v Board of Education, with emphasis on Rev. J.A.
 De Laine of South Carolina, who is the subject of Levine Museum's award-winning Courage exhibit, opening its national tour in Atlanta this January.

 - Sara Roahen and John T. Edge, editors, The Southern Foodways Alliance Community Cookbook - Food is such a tasty way to learn history!
 University of Mississippi's Southern Foodways Alliance is renowned for smart, engaging insights on every aspect of this region's edible culture.